Zedd1558/Zedd1558.github.io/_posts/2020-06-14-LSTM in Computer Vision.md

 ```

 I hope from this article, we get a basic idea of how `CNN-LSTM` architectures work.
-To get more deeper understanding do visit the following links and try to play with them yourself.
+To get more about `CNN-LSTM` do visit the following links and try to play with them yourself.

 1. [Understading LSTM - Colah's blog][colah-blog]